Perovskite Series Deposition Equipment

 Core Performance Features

-Perovskite Series features Aeres, our advanced process control software.
-Through it’s recipe-based user interface on the control station PC, it handles every aspect of the system, including rate control, datalogging, mask/substrate transfer, and layer termination.
+Perovskite Series deposition equipment features Aeres®, our advanced process control software.
+Through its recipe-based user interface on the control station PC, it handles every aspect of the system, including rate control, datalogging, mask/substrate transfer, and layer termination.

 Most active perovskite layers are deposited using thermal evaporation and many of these materials will present high vapor pressures at relatively low temperature.
 These high vapor pressures can cause unwanted material to redeposit from coated chamber surfaces during elevated processing temperatures, leading to uncontrolled contamination.
 Angstrom systems are equipped with extensive cooling solutions for sources, QCMs, shielding, and chamber walls to prevent material from redepositing and contaminating your process.
 With our carefully engineered cooling and shielding systems, you deposit only what you intend, where you intend it.